When it comes to research chemicals, nothing rings bells like Etizolam.

 I first tried Etizolam after reading about it as a legal alternative to the more commonly prescribed benzos for anxiety and stress.

 Perhaps the most intriguing aspect of Etizolam was the fact that it is a prescription medication in countries like Japan, India, and Italy.
-This adds an element of legitimacy that other research chemicals (there are a ton out there) lack entirely.
+This adds an element of legitimacy that other research chemicals (like Clonazolam) lack entirely.

 Most of these chemicals are cooked up in underground labs by who knows using methods that aren’t exactly ‘textbook chemistry’.